CanOfSocks/livestream_dl/README.md

 - [chat-downloader](https://github.com/xenova/chat-downloader) - Live chat downloader that has the ability to resume if interrupted at cost of different format

 ## Modification of yt-dlp
+To enable adaptive stream URLs that allow for private stream recovery, the yt-dlp youtube extractor must be modified.
+***Stream recovery is currently in a semi-broken state.
+Don't rely on it working for now.***

 For the downloader to work, the [YouTube extractor from yt-dlp (`_video.py`)](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/extractor/youtube/_video.py#L3078-L3079) must be modified to save formats that would usually be discarded.
 You can find the install location of the package with `pip show yt-dlp`.

 To do this comment/remove the [following lines](https://github.com/yt-dlp/yt-dlp/blob/b4488a9e128bf826c3ffbf2d2809ce3141016adb/yt_dlp/extractor/youtube/_video.py#L3078-L3079):